There are no tickets available at this time.

 My favorite restaurant is Jim's Steakhouse.
 I have not had a bad meal there yet.
 Yes, it is pricey, a steak or prime rib, a salad, potato and a couple of drinks will cost about $60 with tip, but it is well worth the money.
 A bonus is Tim, the owner, who usually comes by and chats with you for a bit.

-Depending on who you are with there is an "adult" entertainment club, Big Al's, basically kitty corner to the Arena.
+Depending on who you are with there is an "adult" entertainment club, Big Al's, basically kitty corner to the arena.
 It is a new building and they moved there approximately in 2012.

 You can expect a crowd of between 3,000-5,000 fans.
 With this many people in the stands the place seems empty, but the people who do go are friendly and know a lot about the team and seem passionate too.
 You'll find many fans wearing game worn jerseys and replica jerseys.

-If you are not staying in one of the nearby hotels, there is plenty of parking is available in the area for $5 in parking garages across from Carver Arena and lots around the arena.
+If you are not staying in one of the nearby hotels, there is plenty of parking available in the area for $5 in parking garages across from Carver Arena and lots around the arena.
 Also, you could park for nothing if you don't mind walking a few blocks.
 There are no issues leaving the lots since traffic moves fairly quickly.

 Carver Arena offers minor league hockey at minor prices.
 Single ticket prices start at $10 and go as high as $20.
-It's a good sports experience Carver Arena, but nothing exceptional.
+It's a good sports experience at Carver Arena, but nothing exceptional.

 The people at the concession stands are not allowed and will not take tips which in a way is cool, but I hope the team is compensating the workers for the missed tips they would receive.